EfremGhebre/Labb-3-Web-API/README.md

 ## Database Initialization

-This project is set up to automatically apply migrations and seed the database with initial data when the application runs.
+This project is pre-seeded with initial data and is set up to automatically seed the database with data after the following steps.

-### How It Works

-- **Automatic Migrations**: Upon starting the application, the database will automatically apply any pending migrations.
-This ensures that the database schema is always up-to-date with the latest version of the application.
-- **Seeded Data**: The database is pre-seeded with sample data for demonstration and testing purposes.
-This includes sample persons, interests, and links that are already populated in the database when the app starts.

 ### Running the Application

-When you run the application for the first time, the following steps are executed automatically:
+Before you run the application for the first time, the following steps are required to execute the intended functionality of the application:

-1. **Database Creation**: If a database does not already exist, it will be created.
-2. **Applying Migrations**: Any pending migrations will be applied to the database.
-3. **Seeding the Database**: The database will be populated with initial data.
+- **Database Creation**: Prior to debugging the application, you will need to migrate the data using the command *Add-Migration* in your NuGetPackaage Manager console, following a *namming for your migration within a double quote eg. "my new migration"* in order to create the Database and seed all data.
+- **Applying Migrations**: After adding the migration, the database needs to be updated by using the command *Update-Database* in the NuGetPackaage Manager console so that all data is synced to the newly created DB.
+The database is pre-seeded with sample data for demonstration and testing purposes.
+This includes sample persons, interests, and links that are already populated.

 ### Important Notes